bendalab/audioio/README.md

 [Documentation](https://bendalab.github.io/audioio) |
 [API Reference](https://bendalab.github.io/audioio/api)

-The AudioIO modules try to use whatever available audio modules to achieve their tasks.
+The AudioIO modules try to use whatever audio modules installed on your system to achieve their tasks.
 The AudioIO package does not provide own code for decoding files and accessing audio hardware.

 ## Feaures